bradparker/ghcjs-dev-server/README.md

 ```
 $ nix-shell
-$ cabal run -- --source sample-app/src --output sample-app/dev-build
+$ cd server
+$ cabal configure && cabal build
+$ cd ../sample-app
+$ ../server/dist/build/ghcjs-dev-server/ghcjs-dev-server --ghcjs-opts '-i../client/src'
 ```

-You should now have the sample app available at http://localhost:8080.
+You should now have the sample app available at http://localhost:8080/index.html.
 If you edit a Haskell file in the `sample-app/src` directory then the browser should reload with your new code.